How to Cite a Wikipedia Article | APA, MLA & Chicago

 In MLA style, the title takes headline capitalization, the publisher is included, and there is a period after the URL.

-|Format||“Article Title.”
-Wikipedia, Wikimedia Foundation, date of last modification, URL.|
+|MLA format||“Article Title.”
+Wikipedia, Wikimedia Foundation, Date of last modification, URL.|

 The date of last modification can be found at the very bottom of the article (“This page was last edited on…”).

 How to cite Wikipedia in Chicago style

 Chicago style recommends against citing Wikipedia as a source.
 However, if you do need to cite it, the format depends on which of Chicago’s two styles of citation you’re following: